Genicular Nerve Block For Knee Pain

 - Failed total or partial knee replacement surgery

 - Degenerative joint disease

-- Chronic knee pain in patients who can’t have surgery
+- Chronic knee pain in patients with no surgical options

-Treat Knee Arthritis with Genicular Nerve Block at Nuvo Spine
+Treat Osteoarthritis of the Knee and Chronic Knee Pain with Genicular Nerve Block at Nuvo Spine

 At Nuvo Spine, we understand how debilitating it can be to live with chronic knee pain.
-Our team is dedicated to finding the most advanced, minimally-invasive, and nonsurgical procedures to help you manage your chronic pain.
+Our team is dedicated to finding the most advanced, minimally-invasive, and nonsurgical procedure treatment options to help you manage your chronic pain.

 Our award-winning physician is board-certified and highly skilled in diagnosing and treating pain caused by degenerative joint conditions.
 We offer comprehensive, compassionate care to put you on the road to recovery.
 Call our offices to schedule your consultation today.

 Dr. Vahedifar's pain management strategies integrate cutting-edge medical technology with targeted interventions to minimize pain and treat pain’s underlying causes.

 Latest posts by Dr. Payem Vahedifar M.D. (see all)

 - Pairing Mozart With Meds May Help Relieve Pain [new study] - April 8, 2019